AutoPrep: Natural Language Question-Aware Data Preparation with a Multi-Agent Framework: Introduction

+\revise{ \etitle{\textbf{(1) Missing Semantics.}} This data prep issue arises when a table lacks the necessary \emph{semantics} to address the specific requirements of the NL question.
+That is, although some columns in the table may be related to the question, they do not directly provide the required semantic information.
+As shown in Figure~\ref{fig:issue_instances_incomplete}, the semantics needed for the NL questions, such as \emph{country} and \emph{GDP}, are not explicitly present in the tables.
+Therefore, to ensure accurate responses in TQA, it is essential to perform \textbf{column derivation} from existing columns, such as extracting country information from text or applying mathematical operations across multiple columns. }

-This essentially demands {\bf data normalization}.
-This normalization has to be question-aware, because different questions may require different types of normalization.
-For example, as $Q_5$ asks for summing numbers in $T_5$ but the corresponding columns are of string type, we need to remove commas from numbers and convert strings to integers.
+\revise{ \etitle{\textbf{(2) Inconsistent Values.}} This data preparation issue arises when the values within a particular column are inconsistent across different records due to varying data representations (\eg inconsistent date formats), as illustrated in Figure~\ref{fig:issue_instances_inconsistency}.
+This situation necessitates \textbf{column normalization}, which must be question-aware, as different questions may require different types of normalization.
+For instance, as $Q_5$ requires comparing numbers in $T_5$ but the corresponding columns are of string type, it is necessary to convert the strings in fraction format into numerical values. }

-{\em (c) \underline{\textbf{Table-Level}: Irrelevant Columns.}} As shown in Figure~\ref{fig:issue_instances_redundancy}, some columns in the tables are irrelevant to the questions.
-For example, $Q_7$ does not need the \term{record} column in table $T_7$.
-On the other hand, although $T_8$ contains 12 columns, only two are relevant to $Q_8$.
+\revise{ \etitle{\textbf{(3) Irrelevant Columns.}} In some tables, although many columns are available, only a few are actually relevant to the NL question.
+For example, as shown in Figure~\ref{fig:issue_instances_redundancy}, $Q_7$ does not require the \term{Summary} column in table $T_7$.
+Similarly, in $T_8$, although there are 12 columns, only 2 are needed to answer $Q_8$.
+Thus, \textbf{column filtering}, \ie retaining only the columns directly related to the question, is crucial for TQA, as irrelevant columns add complexity and can mislead LLMs into producing incorrect answers. }

-Filtering out the columns irrelevant to a question is important to TQA, as these irrelevant columns add complexity, potentially misleading LLMs to generate wrong answers.
-For example, the \term{Result} and \term{Record} columns in table $T_7$ have similar formats and ambiguous meanings, which may confuse the LLM when answering $Q_7$.
-Moreover, this {\bf column filtering}, avoiding feeding all columns to the LLM, effectively reduces LLM inference cost. \end{example}

-The above examples demonstrate the urgent need of data prep to ensure the quality of TQA.
-However, blindly applying the existing data prep techniques to address all possible data problems tends to be neither effective nor efficient due to overlooking the specific needs of different NL questions.

-In this work, we thus propose to study a new problem, namely \textbf{question-aware data preparation}.
-Unlike the conventional data prep which prepares tables once at an {\it offline stage} to serve many incoming analytics queries (questions), question-aware data prep addresses question specific data problems at {\it online query stage}.
-Once receiving a question, it \emph{tailors the tables to the specific need of this question}, \eg performing tasks such as question-specific column augmentation and filtering, as well as question-aware value normalization or conversion.
+\revise{ This highlights the critical role of thorough data prep in ensuring accurate TQA.
+Note that, although other issues like missing values and duplicates are common in real-world data, they are less prevalent than the three highlighted issues in current TQA benchmarks.
+Nevertheless, we recognize their significance and leave the exploration of broader data prep challenges to future work. }